neicnordic/endit/README.md

 The ENDIT daemons generate statistics in JSON and Prometheus `node_exporter` formatted files, by default in the `/run/endit` directory.
-The current implementation dumps the ENDIT internals unprocessed, sizes are generally GiB denoted by `_gib` in the metric name.
-The best documentation for now are the ENDIT daemon scripts, [UTSL](https://en.wiktionary.org/wiki/UTSL) :-)
+The current implementation dumps the ENDIT internals unprocessed, sizes are generally bytes denoted by `_bytes` in the metric name.
+The best documentation for now are the HELP texts in the generated metric files, and ENDIT daemon scripts, [UTSL](https://en.wiktionary.org/wiki/UTSL) :-)

 It is strongly recommended to set `desc-short` in `endit.conf` to match